lightning/bolts/01-messaging-crypto-and-init.md

 # BOLT #1: Message Format, Encryption, Authentication and Initialization

-All communications between Lightning nodes should be encrypted in order to provide confidentiality for all transcripts between nodes, and authenticated to avoid malicious interference.
+All communications between Lightning nodes is encrypted in order to provide confidentiality for all transcripts between nodes, and authenticated to avoid malicious interference.
 Each node has a known long-term identifier which is a public key on Bitcoin's `secp256k1` curve.
 This long-term public key is